 The answer is yes, but it takes a while.
 Unopened Worcestershire sauces will last for several years past their best-by dates because they contain preservatives that prevent the growth of bacteria and fungus.

-If you notice these changes in your sauce, discard it immediately to prevent food-borne illness.
+If you notice these changes in your sauce, discard them immediately to prevent food-borne illness.

 What Is The Shelf Life Of Worcestershire Sauce?

 The shelf life of Worcestershire sauce depends on how you store it and whether you’ve opened it.

 Unopened Worcestershire sauce will keep for about five years past its best-by date in the pantry and about seven years past its best-by date in the refrigerator or freezer.

 Once opened, the shelf life of this sauce shortens considerably because you’ve exposed it to oxygen and light.
 Opened, Worcestershire sauce will keep for about one year in the pantry and three years in the refrigerator or freezer.

 Yes, you can.
 Because the ingredients in Worcestershire sauce are already preserved at the time of manufacturing, the product can last for many years after its expiration date.

 The only downside is that the flavor of the sauce will begin to change after its expiry date, making it less desirable for use in cooking or as a condiment on meals.